The Ordway Story

 For over 30 years, the Ordway has been telling stories that exemplify the human experience.
 Our stage has been a dramatic canvas for artists to create worlds of love and loss, hope and despair, war and peace, victory and defeat.
-Audiences have been transported to exotic locations, met iconic characters, and embarked on exhilarating adventures.
+Audiences have met iconic characters and embarked on exhilarating adventures.

 For over 30 years, we’ve told every story except our own.